 Koya tribal are believed to be the multi-racial and multilingual tribes in India.
 They also call themselves the Koithur, and inhabit the areas around the following locations – Indravati, Godavari, Sabari, Sileru rivers and also the surrounding dense forests.

-They cover not only Andhra Pradesh, but also areas around Karnataka, Odisha, Telangana, and some of them are present in West Bengal, Bihar, Jharkhand, Uttar Pradesh, Madhya Pradesh and Chhattisgarh as mixed with other tribes.
-It is believed that the Koya Tribe originated from pre-historic times, so they really are an ancient tribe.
+They cover not only Andhra Pradesh, but also areas around Karnataka.
+The tribes also cover Odisha, Telangana, and some of them are present in West Bengal, Bihar, Jharkhand, Uttar Pradesh, Madhya Pradesh and Chhattisgarh .
+It is believed that the Koya Tribe originated from pre-historic times hence they really are an ancient tribe.

 Image by Deepa Chandran2014 via Wikimedia